nacos-group/nacos-k8s/README.md

 # Kubernetes Nacos K8SNacos

-This project contains a Nacos Docker image meant to facilitate the deployment of [Nacos](https://nacos.io) on [Kubernetes](https://kubernetes.io/) using StatefulSets.
+This project contains a Nacos Docker image meant to facilitate the deployment of [Nacos](https://nacos.io) on [Kubernetes](https://kubernetes.io/) via StatefulSets.